OWASP/www-project-benchmark/tab_tool_support.md

 * [Veracode SAST](https://www.veracode.com/products/binary-static-analysis-sast) - .xml results file
 * [XANITIZER](https://www.rigs-it.com/xanitizer/) - .xml results file ([Their white paper on how to setup Xanitizer to scan Benchmark](https://www.rigs-it.com/wp-content/uploads/2018/03/howtosetupxanitizerforowaspbenchmarkproject.pdf).)
 (Free trial available)

-We are looking for results for other commercial static analysis tools like: [Perforce's Klocwork](https://www.perforce.com/products/klocwork), etc. If you have a license for any static analysis tool not already listed above and can run it on the Benchmark and send us the results file that would be very helpful.
+We are looking for results for other commercial SAST tools.
+If you have a license for any static analysis tool not already listed above and can run it on Benchmark and send us the results file that would be very helpful.

-The free SAST tools come bundled with the Benchmark so you can run them yourselves.
 If you have a license for any commercial SAST tool, you can also run them against the Benchmark.
-Just put your results files in the /results folder of the project, and then run the BenchmarkScore script for your platform (.sh / .bat) and it will generate a scorecard in the /scorecard directory for all the tools you have results for that are currently supported.
+Just put your results files in the /results folder of the project, and then run createScorecards.sh/.bat and it will generate a scorecard in the /scorecard directory for all the tool results you have that are currently supported.

 **Free Dynamic Application Security Testing (DAST) Tools:**

-Note: While we support scorecard generators for these Free and Commercial DAST tools, we haven't been able to get a full/clean run against the Benchmark from most of these tools.
-As such, some of these scorecard generators might still need some work to properly reflect their results.
+Note: While we support scorecard generators for these Free and Commercial DAST tools, it can be difficult to get a full/clean run against the Benchmark.
+As such, some of these scorecard generators might need some additional work to properly reflect their results.
 If you notice any problems, let us know.

 * [Arachni](https://www.arachni-scanner.com/) - .xml results file
 	* To generate .xml, run: ./bin/arachni_reporter "Your_AFR_Results_Filename.afr" --reporter=xml:outfile=Benchmark1.2-Arachni.xml